★ Why You'll Love this Recipe ★

 Super easy to make.

-With a relatively short list of ingredients and simple prep, this cake is much less work that its impressive looks would let on.
+With an extremely short list of ingredients — FIVE total — and simple prep, this cake is much less work than its impressive looks would let on.

 ★ Ingredients You'll Need ★

-For the icing: cream cheese, powdered sugar, vanilla extract, milk.
-I like to use whipped cream cheese for a light and fluffy icing that's almost like a frosting.
+If you prefer to make your own cream cheese topping, you can.
+Mix together: cream cheese, powdered sugar, vanilla extract, milk.
+I like to use whipped cream cheese for a light and fluffy topping that's almost like a frosting.

 ★ How to Make this Recipe ★